Kirkham, Lancashire: History

 Horse racing took place at Carr Hill in Kirkham in March 1852 and again in March 1853.
 Point-to-point races were still being staged at Thornley-with-Wheatley, near Preston, by the Kirkham Hunt in the 20th century, including a meeting on Friday 6 April 1900.
 Races at Carr Hill continued up to the start of World War II, but it is uncertain whether they began again after the war had ended.

 In 1887 a memorial was erected, at Town End, to commemorate the Golden Jubilee of Queen Victoria.
 The memorial was later moved to a site adjacent to the United Reformed Church.
+It has an octagonal sandstone inscribed base on which is a decorative cast iron lamp post.
+This consists of a circular plinth carrying four twisted columns with a single capital.
+On this is a moulded shaft with a hexagonal lampshade.
+There is a plaque on the columns with details of a refurbishment in 1988.

 Looms ran in the town from about 1850 until 2003.
 At one time the town had eleven mills, the last to be built being Progress Mill in 1915.
 On the lower part of Station Road "The Last Loom" of Kirkham is on permanent public display.
-This loom, a cross-rod type from the 1920s, with the use of tappets at the side, could produce an extensive range of fabrics including velvets, twills and Bedford cord.
+This loom, a cross-rod type from the 1920s, with the use of tappets at the side, could produce an extensive range of fabrics including satins, twills, velvets and Bedford cord.

-In 1925, Church Street became the subject of a pencil on paper drawing by Pendlebury artist L. S. Lowry In his later "A Lancashire Village, 1935" he painted the scene again, but with a wider street full of people and a house in front of the church.
+In 1925, Church Street became the subject of a pencil on paper drawing by Pendlebury artist L. S. Lowry.
+In his later "A Lancashire Village, 1935" he painted the scene again, but with a wider street full of people and a house in front of the church.